 – Will temperature effects compromise respirator effectiveness or cause added stress in the worker?
 If yes, the workperiod should be shortened or the mission postponed until the temperature changes.

-Supplied-Air Respirators (SARs)
+What Are Supplied-Air Respirators (SARs)?

-Supplied-air respirators, also known as air line respirators, supply AIR never oxygen to a facepiece via a supply line from a stationary source.
+40 hour HAZWOPER Supplied-air respirators, also known as air line respirators, supply AIR never oxygen to a facepiece via a supply line from a stationary source.
 SARs are available in positive-pressure and negative-pressure modes.
 Pressure-demand SARs with escape provisions provide the highest level of protection (among SARs) at 40 hour hazwoper sites and are the only SARs recommended for use at hazardous waste sites.
 SARs are NOT recommended for entry into IDLH atmospheres (MSHA/NIOSH 30 CFR Part 11) unless the apparatus is equipped with an escape SCBA.
-These are a must to use during HAZWOPER work.
+These are a must to use during 40 hour HAZWOPER work.

-The air source for supplied-air respirators used for HAZWOPER work may be compressed air cylinders or a compressor that purifies and delivers ambient air to the facepiece.
+The air source for supplied-air respirators used for 40 hour HAZWOPER work may be compressed air cylinders or a compressor that purifies and delivers ambient air to the facepiece.
 SARs suitable for use with compressed air are classified as “Type C” supplied-air respirators as defined in MSHA/NIOSH 30 CFR Part II.
 All SAR coupling must be incompatible with the outlets of other gas systems used on-site to prevent a worker from connecting to an inappropriate compressed gas source (OSHA 29 CFR 1910.134(d)).

 SARs enable longer work periods than do SCBAs and are less bulky.
 However, the air line impairs worker mobility and requires workers to retrace their steps when leaving the area.
 Also, the air line is vulnerable to puncture from rough or sharp surfaces, chemical permeation, damage from contact with heavy equipment, and obstruction from falling drums, etc. To the extent possible, all such hazards should be removed prior to use.
 When in use, air lines should be kept as short as possible (300 feet or 90 meters is the longest approved hose length for SARs).
 Other workers and vehicles should be kept away from the air line.